LSeu-Open/LLMScoreEngine/README.md

 You can find the 'hf_score.py' script in the **model_scoring/scoring** folder.

-**Note**: To use the 'hf_score.py' script, you will need to install the 'huggingface_hub' library if it's not already installed.
+**Note**: To use the 'hf_score.py' script, you will need to install the 'huggingface_hub' library if it's not already installed when you create the virtual environment.

 ```bash
 pip install huggingface_hub